 If you grew up with a mother (or father) who suffered with her own trauma and narcissistic wound, you may still be living with the early childhood trauma and emotional neglect that you experienced within your family of history.

-Here are 10 of the most recommended self-book books, by therapists and sufferers, to help you heal from a ‘narcissistic mother‘.
+Here are 10 of the most recommended self-help books, by therapists and sufferers, to help you heal from a ‘narcissistic mother‘.

 The Emotionally Absent Mother: A Guide to Self Healing and Getting the Love You Missed by Jasmin Lee Cori